What is a knowledge management system?

 Improved customer services

-A knowledge management system tracks helpdesk and customer service information.
-This aids in identifying similar problems and offers successful solutions based on the customer feedback.
-A knowledge management system adapts to user’s questioning style by applying information-expansion technologies such as ontologies.
+A KMS helps track helpdesk and customer service information.
+This aids in identifying similar problems and offers successful solutions based on customer feedback.
+It adapts to user’s questioning style by applying information-expansion technologies such as ontologies.
 Several companies are also expanding their help desk functionality to cater to customer queries by creating an automated knowledge management system.

 For most companies, employee onboarding proves to be a tedious task.
 With the help of knowledge management, this can be overturned.
 KMS gives new employees the wealth of information at their fingertips.
 This means that they can immediately start finding answers to the many questions they have without having to wait for another person to explain it to them.